chwdt/vanmoof-tools/README.md

 This tool calculates and verifies the CRC of both boot loader and firmware images.

+## patch

+usage: `patch <mainware>`

+This tool patches a modern VanMoof mainware file, so the region OFFROAD is not reset to region US during boot.

+The file given on the command line is overwritten with the patched version of the file, so please make a backup of your mainware before using the tool.

+Currently the tool only works for mainware version 1.9.3.

 ## Offsets in smart controller internal flash:

 0x08000000: stm32 boot loader